 In the footsteps of the Via Francigena pilgrims

-The footsteps of the Francigena pilgrims, who still cross it in large numbers today, echo in the courtyards around the church of San Jacopo and the imposing bell tower called the 'Smarrita'.
-Altopascio stands around the medieval building of the Hospedale of the Order of Hospitaller monks who founded the Order in the 11th century.
-The ancient walls still encircle for a long stretch and the entrance is still through the two original doors.
-In addition to the Tau symbol found almost everywhere, the tradition of bread remains from that time, which can be found fragrant in the village bakeries.
+In the footsteps of the Francigena pilgrims, who still cross it in large numbers today, echo in the courtyards around the church of San Jacopo and the imposing bell tower called the 'Smarrita'.
+Altopascio develops around the medieval building of the building of the Ospedalieri monks who founded the Order in the 11th century.
+The ancient walls are still intact for a long stretch and the entrance has been preserved with the two original gates.
+In addition to the Tau symbol found almost everywhere, the tradition of bread-baking remains from that time, which can be bought fresh in the local bakeries.

 A story of bread and wine

-Wine, on the other hand, a worthy companion of the table, is the identifying feature of the landscape of the nearby village of Montecarlo, lying on the ridge of a hill designed by the rows of vines, is the acknowledged historical centre of local wine-growing.
+Wine is also a worthy part of the gastronomic tradition, as well as the identifying feature of the landscape of the nearby village of Montecarlo, lying on the ridge of a hill designed by the rows of vines, and represents the centre of local wine-growing.
 The name is a dedication.
 In 1331, the people of Lucca defeated the Florentines in an epic battle with the help of Emperor Charles V of Bohemia.

-Now, in the streets of the village, one can listen to good music in peace in a very small theatre, enjoy the view from the Cerruglio rock, taste excellent local wines, stroll in the quiet streets of the village or in the surrounding woods where extraordinary encounters are made: the Carrara oak, the largest shade in Tuscany, the 'most beautiful oak in Italy', a tormented foliage, more than 40 metres tall, that touches the ground under the weight of witches and demons that have been gathering on its branches since the 15th century, the tree that inspired Collodi's episode of the murderers in Pinocchio.
+Now, in the streets of the village, you can listen to good music in peace in a very small theatre, enjoy the view from the Cerruglio rock, taste excellent local wines, stroll in the quiet streets of the village or in the surrounding woods where extraordinary encounters are made: the Carrara oak, the largest tree in Tuscany, the 'most beautiful oak in Italy', with a hige crown, more than 40 metres tall, that touches the ground under the weight of witches and demons that have been gathering on its branches since the 15th century, since it is the tree that inspired Collodi to the episode of the murderers in the Pinocchio's tale.

-A little further up, inside the austere parish church of San Gennaro is a precious early medieval pulpit and a terracotta angel, the only one, attributed by many critics to the hands of Leonardo da Vinci.
-From here, ascending towards the Pizzorne plateau, amidst chestnut and fir woods, we reach Villa Basilica along a road of ancient paper mills.
+A little further up, inside the austere parish church of San Gennaro a precious early medieval pulpit and a terracotta angel has been preserved, and attributed by many critics to the hands of Leonardo da Vinci.
+From here, ascending towards the Pizzorne plateau, amidst chestnut and fir woods, you reach Villa Basilica along a road of ancient paper mills.

 Since the Middle Ages, valuable blades and fine papers were produced here, on which great works were copied and later printed.
 The first Italian edition of the Enciclopedie, for example, in 1758 held in the Lucca public library.

-At the foot of Monte Pisano, water and camellias
+At the foot of Mount Pisano, water and camellias

-In the hills opposite, it is the Compitese area that gathers a group of villages at the foot of Monte Pisano.
-The fame of this area is mainly due to the numerous springs of very light water that all the inhabitants of the plain of Lucca are great admirers of, as well as the excellent extra virgin olive oil that is produced and pressed in this area.
+In the opposite hills, the Compitese area includes a group of villages at the foot of Mount Pisano, an area mainly known for the numerous springs of excellent water much appreciated by all inhabitants of the plain of Lucca as well as the excellent extra virgin olive oil that is produced and pressed in this area.

-The gentle touch is given by the camellias that were already cultivated in the 18th century and have become a characteristic feature of the gardens of historic villas and home gardens.
+Camellias were already cultivated in the 18th century in this land and have become a characteristic feature of the gardens of historic villas and home gardens.